-Tier V (appointed after July 16, 1992) members: You are required to contribute 3% of salary thereafter.
-If you are on a leave of absence (with or without pay), you are considered to be employed, therefore you will receive credit for this time when determining the completion date for the seven (7) year period.
+If you are on a leave of absence (with or without pay), you are considered to be employed.
+As a result, you will receive credit for this time when determining the completion date for the seven (7) year period.
 However, if you have a break in service (termination or retirement) this time will not count toward the completion of the seven (7) year period.